timfox456/java-fsd-dell/SportyShoes/README.md

 ## Additional Requirements

+ * You should use Spring Boot and Spring MVC as we have discussed in class.
+Database should be MySQL, as we have done class.
+Views should be either
+   JSP or Thymeleaf, both of which we demoed in class.
  * The front end can be largely text (unless you otherwise desire), and there is no need for anything more than the minimal html/javascript/css as we will be covering that content in the next phase.
  * Authentication can be enforced in any way you choose, and there is no requirement to strictly enforce security requirements.
 You can use Spring Security